mattrussi/gitlab-com-runbooks/docs/kube/k8s-pvc-resize.md

 ## Rollback

-Please be aware that it is not possible to shrink a PVC —any new Spec which size reverts the PVC to its previous size (is less than the current one) will be rejected by the Kubernetes API.
+Please be aware that it is not possible to shrink a PVC.
+Any new Spec whose size reverts the PVC to its previous size (is less than the current one) will be rejected by the Kubernetes API.